-The Department is authorized to require from an applicant any additional information necessary to discover the truth of the matters set forth in the application.
+The Department is authorized to require in the permit application any other information reasonably related to the application including, but not limited to, any from an applicant any additional information necessary to discover the truth of the matters set forth in the application.

 Sec.
-10A.17.100 - CCBL Review and Issuance.
+10A.17.100 - Permit-CCBL Review and Issuance.